 We’ve been hearing about ISIS recruitments and how it is recently spreading like wildfire across the world, but little did we know it is not only happening elsewhere but also in our very own Nairobi.

 As if al Shabaab hasn’t caused enough harm, ISIS now scams Kenyans into becoming their members.
 The group is currently extending its terrible hands to Kenyan youths for some millions of shillings, using tricks.
 And some of our young people are falling for it.

-A shocking arrest was done yesterday as police found that a suspect, who is a first year student in University of Nairobi, was moving to Libya to collaborate with terror group ISIS.
+A shocking arrest was done yesterday as police found that a suspect, who is a first-year student in the University of Nairobi, was moving to Libya to collaborate with terror group ISIS.